wilsonliaows/docs/recipe-ops.md

 ### List recipes action
 Retrieves a list of up to 100 recipes.

-The folowing lists the available fields to filter for jobs by.
+The following lists the available fields to filter for jobs by.

 ![Filters for list recipes](/assets/images/recipe-ops/filters-for-list-recipes.gif) *Filters to specify the recipes to retrieve*